gitrevue/website/src/pages/privacy-policy.md

 ---
 path: "/privacy-policy"
 title: "Privacy Policy"
+description: "Read our privacy policy to understand how we collect and use your personal information"
 ---

 GitRevue is a trading name of iWader Limited.
 This privacy policy will explain how our organization uses the personal data we collect from you when you use our website.